Welcome to KosselPlus.com

 10mm diameter 15mm high N52 magnets are $2 each.
 These are the best you can get.
 12 are needed.

 I also precisely build and sell assembled sets of magnetic zero-backlash arms complete with ball studs using the above parts.
 Each set of 6 will have a maximum variation of 50µm.
-I typically produce sets with less variation — 30µm is typical.
+I produce sets with less variation — 30µm is normal.
 The length of the arms from the center of one ball to the center of the other is about 288mm, which is the right size for a full-sized Kossel (~750mm high) printer.
 I also build them to 215mm lengths for Mini Kossel printers.
 I measure the arms with large calipers and mark their lengths on tape on each arm.
-A complete set of six is $60.
+A complete set of six, with CNC’d Delrin ends, is $90.

-If you need arms with a custom length, I can build them in lengths up to 500mm.
-They’re $100/set.
+If you need arms with a custom length, I can build them in lengths up to 600mm.
+They’re $120/set.
+If you’d like them built with 10mm CF tubing, it adds about $60 extra.

-International airmail postage varies depending on the size of the package, but is typically between $9.45 and $20.
+International airmail postage varies depending on the size of the package, but is typically around $25.
 Let me know what country you’re in and I’ll get you a quote.

 Here are the quick and easy auto-calibration instructions.